Stroke & Vascular Disorders

 - Maintenance of vital functions |

-If brain hemorrhage is suspected, the thrombolytic drug should be discontinued, and the vital functions monitored and maintained.
+If intracerebral hemorrhage is suspected, the thrombolytic drug should be discontinued, and the vital functions monitored and maintained.
 Urgent brain CT, coagulation testing, and neurosurgery consult should be obtained.
-Coagulopathy reversal should be considered (83).
+Coagulopathy reversal should be considered (94).
 Other measures include monitoring for neurologic deterioration, prevention of hematoma expansion, maintenance of normal intracranial pressure, and prevention of complications like aspiration, sepsis, and seizures.

 Reversal of coagulopathy.
 Indications for the reversal of thrombolysis-induced coagulopathy include (1) the risk of hematoma expansion, (2) symptomatic hemorrhage, and (3) the radiographic appearance of hematoma, suggesting parenchymal hematoma type 2.

-Several blood products may be considered for correction of coagulopathy following thrombolysis: cryoprecipitate, fresh frozen plasma, platelets, prothrombin complex concentrate, vitamin K, recombinant factor VIIa.
-There is little information about the optimal medication and approach to patients with thrombolytic-related hemorrhage.
+Several blood products may be considered for correction of coagulopathy following thrombolysis: cryoprecipitate, fresh frozen plasma, prothrombin complex concentrate, vitamin K, and recombinant factor VIIa.
+There is little information about the optimal medication and approach for patients with thrombolytic-related hemorrhage.

 Cryoprecipitate.
-Cryoprecipitate has the potential to benefit most patients after thrombolysis.
-Because of the delay caused by thawing of the cryoprecipitate, fibrinogen level should be measured immediately, and 10 U of cryoprecipitate should be administered empirically.
-A repeat dose may be needed to elevate the fibrinogen level above 150 mg/dL (113).
+Cryoprecipitate is recommended for most symptomatic intracerebral hemorrhage after thrombolysis (39).
+Because of the delay caused by the thawing of the cryoprecipitate, the fibrinogen level should be measured immediately, and 10 U of cryoprecipitate should be administered empirically.
+A repeat dose may be needed to elevate the fibrinogen level above 150 mg/dL (133).
+One retrospective study found no difference between conservative management and administration of clotting factors (fresh frozen plasma or cryoprecipitate) in patients with post-rtPA symptomatic intracerebral hemorrhage, suggesting that more research is needed (04).

 Other blood products.
 Other blood products may be considered depending on the clinical situation.
-For example, platelet transfusion of 8 to 10 U should be reserved for patients with thrombocytopenia.
-Vitamin K, 10 mg intravenously, and fresh frozen plasma (12 mL/kg) or prothrombin complex concentrate (25 to 50 U/kg) may be useful in patients who received warfarin before they received thrombolysis.
-All of these procoagulant factors should be used cautiously, bearing in mind the risk of thromboembolism (113).
+For example, platelet transfusions of 8 to 10 U should be reserved for patients with thrombocytopenia.
+Vitamin K, 10 mg intravenously, and fresh frozen plasma (12 mL/kg) or prothrombin complex concentrate (25 to 50 U/kg) may be useful in patients who received warfarin before thrombolysis.
+These procoagulant factors should be used cautiously, bearing in mind the risk of thromboembolism (133).

 Blood pressure control.
-Uncontrolled hypertension is one of the risk factors for hematoma expansion in patients with spontaneous intracerebral hemorrhage.
-There is insufficient information regarding thrombolysis-related hemorrhage; however, the principles of treatment are derived from the guidelines for the treatment of spontaneous hemorrhage.
+Uncontrolled hypertension is a risk factor for hematoma expansion in patients with spontaneous intracerebral hemorrhage.
+There is insufficient information regarding thrombolysis-related hemorrhage.
+The principles of treatment are derived from the guidelines for spontaneous intracerebral hemorrhage.

-Although uncontrolled blood pressure is associated with hematoma expansion, clinical trials of aggressive control of systolic blood pressure to less than 140 mmHg failed to improve outcome (84).
-It is unclear what the blood pressure target is for sICH after thrombolysis.
+Although uncontrolled hypertension is associated with hematoma expansion, the clinical trials of aggressive control of systolic blood pressure to less than 140 mmHg failed to improve the outcomes (95).
+It is unclear what the blood pressure target is for symptomatic intracerebral hemorrhage after thrombolysis.

 Hematoma evacuation.
-Neurosurgical evacuation of hematoma presents several challenges: the presence of coagulopathy, patient selection, timing, and optimal technique.
-Hematoma evacuation has a limited role in patients with spontaneous intracerebral hemorrhage.
-Cerebellar lesions causing tissue herniation and brainstem dysfunction as well as large supratentorial hematomas causing herniation and coma, which are refractory to medical treatment, can be attributed to hematoma (113).
+Hematoma evacuation plays a limited role in patients with spontaneous intracerebral hemorrhage.
+After thrombolysis, the neurosurgical evacuation of hematoma presents several challenges: coagulopathy, patient selection, timing, and the optimal technique.
+Cerebellar lesions causing tissue herniation and brainstem dysfunction, as well as large supratentorial hematomas causing herniation and coma, which are refractory to medical treatment, may be considered for neurosurgical evacuation (133).
+Patients with hypertensive intracerebral hemorrhage may benefit from minimally invasive surgery that avoids the complications related to craniotomy.

-Pregnancy is not an absolute contraindication for the use of rtPA. rtPA is currently listed as a “category C” medication.
-There are a few anecdotal reports on the use of both intravenous rtPA and intra-arterial tPA in pregnant women with acute stroke with positive outcomes of mother and fetus being reported more often than complications.
-Current guidelines state that IV-tPA may be considered in pregnant women if anticipated benefits of treating moderate stroke outweighs risk of bleeding (26).
+Pregnancy is not an absolute contraindication for the use of rtPA, which is listed as a “category C” medication.
+There are a few anecdotal reports on the use of both intravenous rtPA and intra-arterial tPA in pregnant women with acute stroke, with positive outcomes for mother and fetus being reported more often than complications.
+Current guidelines state that rtPA may be considered in pregnant women if the anticipated benefits of treating moderate stroke outweigh the risk of bleeding (31).

-No data are available concerning the relationship of general anesthesia and intracerebral hemorrhage as a complication of thrombolytic therapy.
+No data are available concerning the relationship between general anesthesia and intracerebral hemorrhage as a complication of thrombolytic therapy.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.